Chart Color Schemes

 Employment drivers in Albanvale are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Albanvale has a diverse workforce with significant representation in manufacturing and industrial sectors.
-The unemployment rate was 10.3% as of June 2025.
+Albanvale has a balanced workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Its unemployment rate was 10.7% as of an unspecified past year.

 Frequently Asked Questions - Employment